-Add three Easter-based holidays that also shift each year, and 11 of 17 General Holidays have variable dates.
+Add three Easter-based holidays that also shift annually, and 11 of 17 General Holidays land on a different date every year.

 Which holidays are fixed and which move